 60. Prioritize and don’t overcommit.
 When the holidays are filled with so many parties, dinners, and events, save your energy for those that are most important.
 Look at everything you have to do and rank them in order of importance.
 Plan for the most important and skip the rest.

 61. Make a list and check it twice.
 Grief makes it harder for us to concentrate and remember things.
 When you have a lot going on at the holidays, make a list even if you aren’t usually a list-maker, and write things on the calendar.
+And here are 64 Tips for Coping with Forgetfulness in Grief.

 63. Enjoy yourself!
 The holidays will be tough, but there will also be love and joy.

-64. Remember, it is okay to be happy – this doesn’t diminish how much you love and miss the person who isn’t there this holiday.
+64. Remember, it is okay to be happy.
+This doesn’t diminish how much you love and miss the person who isn’t there this holiday.
 Don’t feel guilty for the joy you do find this holiday season.

 Leave a comment with your holiday suggestions.
 Subscribe and we'll send more great grief stuff right to your inbox.